On the nonlinear programming problems subject to a system of generalized bipolar fuzzy relational equalities defined with continuous t-norms: Conclusion

 \section{Conclusion}

-In this paper, the bipolar fuzzy relational equations were developed to the most general case in which the fuzzy compositions are defined by an arbitrary continuous t-norm.
-An algorithm was proposed for finding a global optimal solution to a wide class of nonlinear optimization problems constrained by the continuous bipolar fuzzy relation equations.
-The analytical properties of the continuous bipolar FREs were investigated and the feasible solutions set of the problem was completely characterized by a finite number of compact sets that may not be connected sets.
+This paper develops bipolar fuzzy relational equations for the most general case in which fuzzy compositions are defined by arbitrary continuous t-norms.
+An algorithm was proposed for finding a global optimal solution to a wide class of nonlinear optimization problems constrained by continuous bipolar fuzzy relation equations.
+The analytical properties of the continuous bipolar FREs were investigated, and the feasible solution set of the problem was completely characterized by a finite number of compact sets that may not be connected sets.
 Two necessary feasibility conditions and a necessary and sufficient condition were also presented to determine the feasibility of the problem.
 In addition, five simplification rules were proposed to speed up solution finding.
+Furthermore, as mentioned earlier, the proposed method provides some mathematical background that can be used to develop improved methods for solving optimization problems that are more likely to have different types of objective functions rather than decreasing (non-increasing) functions.
+Despite this, since the complexity of solving the problem increases exponentially with the problem size, it is always a challenge to find other simplification rules or methods that can reach the optimal solution.